History of Science, Technology and Medicine in Latin America

 September 24, 2020

 Diana Montaño is Assistant Professor at Washington University in St. Louis.
 Her teaching and research interests broadly include the construction of modern Latin American societies with a focus on technology and its relationship to nationalism, everyday life, and domesticity.
-She is completing the manuscript Electrifying Mexico, which looks at how "electrifying agents" (businessmen, salespersons, inventors, doctors, housewives, maids, and domestic advisors) used electricity, both symbolically and physically, in the construction of a modern nation.
-Taking a user-based perspective, Dr. Montaño reconstructs how electricity was lived, consumed, rejected, and shaped in everyday life.
-She contributed an article to the 2019 special issue of Technology in Latin American History for History of Technology.
-For her recent contribution to Technology's Stories see http://www.technologystories.org/visualizing-imprudentes/ and er HAHR article on power theft in turn-of-the-century Mexico see https://read.dukeupress.edu/hahr/article-abstract/101/1/35/168332
+Her first book Electrifying Mexico looks at how "electrifying agents" (businessmen, salespersons, inventors, doctors, housewives, maids, and domestic advisors) used electricity, both symbolically and physically, in the construction of a modern nation.
+Taking a user-based perspective, Dr. Montaño reconstructs how electricity was lived, consumed, rejected, and shaped in everyday life (https://utpress.utexas.edu/books/montano-electrifying-mexico).
+For her articles on the intersection of humor and class in streetcar accidents see History of Technology (https://tinyurl.com/5cr7r6hu -) and Technology's Stories (https://tinyurl.com/p4ucsmns).
+For her HAHR article on power theft in turn-of-the-century Mexico see https://tinyurl.com/9chy8s8v

 His works, CV, and other details can be found on his website